nstavr04/MAIR-30/README.md

 This is the repository for the Restaurant Recommendation System project for the 'Methods in AI' course at UU.

 **Team members:**
-MILO TREANOR
-LINUS ERREN
-ROEMER SCHWAANHUYSER
-NIKOLAS STAVROU
-RENATE BUREMA
+MILO TREANOR, LINUS ERREN, ROEMER SCHWAANHUYSER, NIKOLAS STAVROU, RENATE BUREMA

 ## Getting Started